mcphee11/genesys-cloud-voice-survey/README.md

 # genesys-cloud-voice-survey

 An example of how to use the native web surveys but in the voice channel.
 This is designed as an example only on whats possible with some creative configuration.
 Experience using the Genesys Cloud toolsets is required before trying this example.

+## UPDATE

+With the new feature release on the 15th of April with "Architect post-call actions in voice calls" you no longer need to manually transfer customers to the flow to capture the customers inputs.
+Detail can be found [here](https://help.mypurecloud.com/articles/clear-post-flow-action/)

 The concept behind this is quite simple at a high level.
 Use the existing [Web Surveys](https://help.mypurecloud.com/articles/about-web-surveys/) that come with Genesys Cloud 3 license but use the voice channel to capture the feedback as DTMF values, store that data and use a [dataAction](https://help.mypurecloud.com/articles/about-the-data-actions-integrations/) to POST the result into the web survey form.
 This way all the existing reporting features and NPS results are reflected as normal as well as the scores being visible in the interaction view for QA.